adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 * `https://*.example.com:443`
 * `ftp://[2606:2800:220:1:248:1893:25c8:1946]:21`
-* `ssh://93.184.216.34:22`
+* `ssh://[::FFFF:93.184.216.34]:22`

 EIs identify a protocol, address, and port combination.
-There are three types of addresses.
+There are two types of addresses.
-Domain names, IPv6 addresses, and IPv4 addresses.
+Domain names and IPv6 addresses.
+Note that IPv6 addresses also support IPv4 addresses through "IPv4-Mapped IPv6 Addresses" (cf. {{!RFC4291}}, [Section 2.5.5.2](https://www.rfc-editor.org/rfc/rfc4291.html#section-2.5.5.2)).
 Domain names (`domain-name`) MUST be formatted as usual and specified in {{!RFC1035}}.

-IPv6 addresses (`IPv6`), and IPv4 addresses (`IPv4`) MUST be formatted following {{!RFC4291}}, or {{!RFC4632}} respectively.
+IPv6 addresses (`IPv6`) MUST be formatted following {{!RFC4291}}.
-More specifically, we highlight that IPv4 addresses can be formatted using the CIDR prefix notation, e.g., `127.0.0.1/16`.
-IPv6 addresses MUST NOT be multicast or link-local unicast addresses.
+IPv6 addresses MUST be global unicast or link-local unicast addresses.
 `scheme` MUST be either a URI scheme as specified in {{!RFC3896}}, [Section 3.1](https://datatracker.ietf.org/doc/html/rfc3986#section-3.1), or the single-character wildcard `"*"`.

 #### Semantics